 What does the CIRB do?

-- Determines whether there is conflict of interest or no conflict
+- Determines whether there is a conflict of interest or no conflict of interest

 - Determines what actions should be taken if there is conflict of interest